 If you’re looking to truly relax on your vacation, you need to head to the spa.
 I had a signature massage with an add-on of muscle relaxation treatment.
 My sister, mom, and I visited the spa after a full day of Explorer Island (the splash pad) and Disney’s Magic Kingdom, so I had been on my feet all day.
 I should have asked what exactly she put on my back muscles, but I felt so relaxed that I didn’t really care (hah!).
 The only mistake I made was making a dinner reservation for right after my massage.
 I was so relaxed afterwards that I should have planned to sit and do literally nothing.

 Things to know about the resort

 - Four Seasons Orlando is not owned by Disney, but it is on Disney property.
-It is a “good neighbor” hotel, which means that FS guests have access to Extra Magic Hours and Disney FastPass+ up to 60 days prior to visit.
+It is a “good neighbor” hotel, which means that FS guests have access to Extra Magic Hours.
+FS guests also get Disney FastPass+ up to 60 days prior to visit.

 - On-site amenities include golf and tennis, 3 different pool areas, a lazy river, spa, and 6 different dining options.